75 per cent of students in WB could not appear for JEE : Mamata | Education

 75 per cent of students in WB could not appear for JEE : Mamata

-West Bengal Chief Minister Mamata Banerjee on Wednesday said that 75 per cent of the candidates in the state could not appear for JEE held on September 1 due to the COVID-19 pandemic and blamed the Centre's ego for it.
-In other states only half of the examinees managed to turn up due to the COVID-19 pandemic situation, she siad..
+West Bengal Chief Minister Mamata Banerjee on Wednesday claimed that 75 per cent of the candidates in the state could not appear for JEE held on September 1 due to the COVID-19 pandemic and blamed the Centre's ego for it.
+She also claimed that in other states only half of the examinees managed to turn up due to the COVID-19 pandemic situation.

 "Yesterday out of 4,652 candidates for JEE in West Bengal only 1,167 could appear for it despite all arrangements by the state government for them.
 "This means only 25 per cent could attempt to write the examinations and the rest 75 per cent could not in West Bengal.
 We had made the arrangements as per the instructions (of the central government)," she added.